Special Education, M.A.T.

 - Alaska’s remote, rural, and urban communities.

 The M.A.T. in Special Education is designed for candidates who are seeking initial certification in special education.
-The M.A.T. in Special Education program is designed to accommodate working professionals.
-Courses are offered in the evenings and in the summer, and all courses are offered online and/or via audio-conference.
+The M.A.T. in Special Education program is designed to accommodate working professionals, offering courses in the evenings.
+Courses are offered year-round online using a variety of virtual platforms.
 This e-Learning format allows candidates who live and work in Alaska’s remote and rural communities to remain in their home communities while completing their graduate studies.

 - A completed graduate application and $60 nonrefundable application fee.